jclifton333/spatial-RL/README.md

 - Figure out why Ebola tranmission probs are so low
     * What units does Nick use for pop?
     * Which parameters were used for the Ebola model? (lots are commented out)
+ - How is optimization done?
+ - Is "myopic" done with estimated probs, or true probs from the assumed model?